PaulLagabbe/gw_signal/README.md

 I started this project to train myself on the rust programming language.
+If you have questions or suggestions, or if you want to report a bug, please write an email on plagabbe@gmail.com !!

 This library provides tools for signal processing and analysis.
 It is composed by four classes: